hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > And know some teachers, who have thus been served.
 >
-> The royal arms now most professors sport,
+> The royal arms[^32] now most professors sport,
 >
 > As if they taught the monarch and the court,

->
+[^32]: To affix the king's arms to their bills is now a common practice with professors of dancing; even with those who, it may be presumed, cannot have the least claim or pretence to royal patronage.

 > In hopes the reader will from this presage,
 >
 > That they enjoy the royal patronage;